This property has been removed by the agent.

 - Kettle

 Modern and well-equipped kitchen.
 Appliances: Oven and induction hob; Microwave, Fridge/Freezer, Dishwasher, Washing Machine.
 Other kitchen equipment includes toaster, kettle, cookware, saucepans, a variety of kitchen utensils, cutlery, crockery and glasses.
 Lounge with gas fire; dining room.
 A television (with free-sat) is provided in the living room and wireless broadband is available throughout the property.
 Wifi, electricity and heating costs are included in the price of your accommodation.
 Coach House has gas central heating.
 Bed linen, duvets, blankets and towels are provided for your convenience.
-Please bring your own beach towels if you wish to take towels with you on day trips.
+Please bring your own beach towels if you wish to take towels with you on a d ay trips.
 A small amount of tea, coffee, sugar, milk and biscuits are provided to ensure you can have a hot drink as soon as you arrive.
 The cottage is equipped with saucepans and crockery, salt and pepper mills, cleaning materials and toilet rolls.

 - BBQ